Melasma blemish

 • Broad-Spectrum Sunscreen: Daily use of a broad-spectrum sunscreen with a high SPF (30 or above) is essential.
 Physical blockers containing zinc oxide or titanium dioxide are particularly effective.
 Sunscreen should be reapplied every 2 hours when outdoors.

-• Protective Clothing: Encourage the use of wide-brimmed hats, sunglasses, and protective clothing to minimize UV exposure.
+• Protective Clothing: Encourage the use of wide-brimmed hats, sunglasses, and protective clothing to minimise UV exposure.

 • Sun Avoidance: Advise patients to avoid sun exposure, particularly during peak UV hours (10 a.m. to 4 p.m.).